Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 A product uses either PC or CD, not both.
 The resulting matrix must be finite and nonsingular.
 It may represent rotations, reflections, axis permutations, unequal scales, or linear shear.

-For a Sun-centred axis with `NAXISi` voxels, place the reference at the centre of the axis:
+For a Sun-centered axis with `NAXISi` voxels, place the reference at the center of the axis:

 ```text
 CRPIXi = (NAXISi + 1) / 2